Shobhitsky1144/Ecommerce-Pizza-shop-Fullstack/README.md

 3.in order section,admin can check all orders of users.

-4.admin can change order status deliver to delivered.
+4.admin can change order status deliver to delivered..